Analysis of variance: Summary of assumptions

 limitations which are of continuing interest.

 Problems which do not satisfy the assumptions of ANOVA can often be transformed to satisfy the assumptions.

 The property of unit-treatment additivity is not invariant under a "change of scale", so statisticians often use transformations to achieve unit-treatment additivity.
 If the response variable is expected to follow a parametric family of probability distributions, then the statistician may specify (in the protocol for the experiment or observational study) that the responses be transformed to stabilize the variance.
-Also, a statistician may specify that logarithmic transforms be applied to the responses, which are believed to follow a multiplicative model.
+Also, a statistician may specify that logarithmic transforms be applied to the responses which are believed to follow a multiplicative model.

-According to Cauchy's functional equation theorem, the logarithm is the only continuous transformation that transforms real multiplication to addition.
+According to Cauchy's functional equation theorem, the logarithm is the only continuous transformation that relates multiplication operations to addition operations over the real numbers.

 Characteristics

 ANOVA is used in the analysis of comparative experiments, those in which only the difference in outcomes is of interest.
 The statistical significance of the experiment is determined by a ratio of two variances.
 This ratio is independent of several possible alterations to the experimental observations: Adding a constant to all observations does not alter significance.
 Multiplying all observations by a constant does not alter significance.
 So ANOVA statistical significance result is independent of constant bias and scaling errors as well as the units used in expressing observations.
 In the era of mechanical calculation it was common to subtract a constant from all observations (when equivalent to dropping leading digits) to simplify data entry.
 This is an example of data coding.